 As primary developer, CTO, and designer, developed a feature-rich, robust, innovative suite of mobile, customer experience management, reputation management, and VIP customer marketing tools for local+SMB market.
-Built with Ruby, Rails 3.1 and 3.2, Heroku, Postgres, Twilio, Voxeo, Sendgrid, Amazon S3, Recurly.
+Top 5% at StackOverflow.
+Adept with with Ruby, Rails 3 thru Rails 5, CSS using Heroku, Postgres, Twilio, Voxeo, Sendgrid, Socketlabs, Amazon S3, Recurly.

 (renamed to SumTotal Systems after IPO) Mt.
 View, California

 After conceiving, designing, self-funding, developing, and launching the world’s first e-learning product in 1995-96, raised go-to-market venture capital in 1997 and served initially as President then as CTO and Chairman.
 Prior to the company’s successful IPO, my team and I raised over $90 million in venture capital for the company.
 After recruiting a great CEO in 4Q98 to run day-to-day operations at the California-based headquarters, I led the company’s strategic and tactical marketing and development efforts, commuting between our Spokane, WA office and the California headquarters.
 Resigned from the Board shortly after the IPO in order to ‘pursue personal liquidity,’ angel investing, and a children’s charitable foundation.